ArjunBasandrai/medvise/ml/README.md

   - `all` to download all available models
   - `kidney` to download the Kidney Cancer Classification model
   - `cervix` to download the Cervix Cancer Classification model
+  - `alzheimer` to download the Alzheimer Classification model

 ## Training Script